ColinMaudry/beheader/README.md

 ./beheader.sh > beheader.log &
 ```

-To run beheader with a alternate configuration file:
+To run beheader with a alternate configuration file (you can run beheader on different configurations in parallel)

 ```bash
 ./beheader.sh configurationfile